Kaylas3000/beautify/README.md

 # find-haircut
-Android APP that helps you...
+Android and iOS APP that helps you...

 ## Installation